Meet the National Committee

 National Scouting Alumni Association Committee

-The Scouting Alumni Association National Committee is composed of Scouting alumni from across the nation.
-The committee focuses on supporting local SAA alumni groups.
+Scouting Alumni and Friends National Committee is composed of Scouting alumni from across the nation.
+The committee focuses on supporting local SAF alumni groups.

-If you are active in your local council's alumni committee and would like to participate on the national committee, feel free to contact the Scouting Alumni Association at 972-580-2000 or BSAalumni@Scouting.org.
+If you are active in your local council's alumni committee and would like to participate on the national committee, feel free to contact Scouting Alumni and Friends at 972-580-2000 or BSAalumni@Scouting.org.

 - Nashville, TN